CEMPD/SMOKE-ExampleCase/README.md

 # SMOKE-TestCase

-The files in this repository serve as a quick test for the SMOKE installation The structure relies on:
+The files in this repository serve as a quick test for the SMOKE installation from https://github.com/CEMPD/SMOKE

+The structure relies on:
 1. Having successfully installed SMOKE and its prerequisites in your system according to this guide ()
 2. Choose and make a test location in your system